zyrant/SPGroup3D/README.md

 - We mainly follow the mmdetection3d data preparation protocol described in [scannet](data/scannet/README.md), [sunrgbd](data/sunrgbd/README.md), and [s3dis](data/s3dis/README.md), including superpoint generation.

-- Since superpoint gerneration need much dependencies.
+- Since superpoint generation needs many dependencies.
 We recommend you to use the processed superpoint in [GoogleDrive](https://drive.google.com/drive/folders/1uj4Y5HgWaf3cpYrQ0-4pBAB0sMc2mNnQ?usp=sharing) / [BaiduDrive](https://pan.baidu.com/s/1AvOWuXQACEoK2NYc9fprMA?pwd=x52a) and you just need to re-generate `{}.pkl` of different datasets.

 - Please DON'T do any sampling operation in Data preparation, otherwise it will result in a mismatch with the superpoint we provide.